chaotic-braindead/ffwpu_backend/ffwpu_backend/apps/worship/README.md

 ## LIST ALL WORSHIPS (api/worship/)

-To view all members, perform a **GET** request to api/worship/.
+To view all worships, perform a **GET** request to api/worship/.
 You may also include the following in the URL query parameters for filtering:

 #### 1. ordering by date (ascending/descending)

 **Example:**

 ```
-{link}/api/members/?ordering=date  (ascending)
+{link}/api/worships/?ordering=date  (ascending)
-{link}/api/members/?ordering=-date  (descending)
+{link}/api/worships/?ordering=-date  (descending)
 ```

 #### 3. worship_type (1 = Onsite, 2 = Online)